mspnp/performance-optimization/ImproperInstantiation/ReadMe.md

 }
 ```

-## Deploying to Azure
+## Deploying the project to Azure

-Right-click on the AzureCloudService and select "Publish" to deploy to Azure.
+In Visual Studio Solution Explorer, right-click the AzureCloudService project and then click *Publish* to deploy the project to Azure.

-## Load testing
+## Load testing the project

-You can use [Visual Studio Online to load test](http://www.visualstudio.com/en-us/get-started/load-test-your-app-vs.aspx) your application.
+You can use [Visual Studio Online to load test](http://www.visualstudio.com/en-us/get-started/load-test-your-app-vs.aspx) the application.

 ## Dependencies

-Azure SDK 2.5
+This project requires Azure SDK 2.5